top of page

 The etiology of IBS is unknown, but its cause may be related to a hypersensitive enteric nervous system and an imbalanced microbiota-gut-brain axis.
 Contributing to this theory, stress and emotions seem to affect IBS directly.
 Clinical patients often report excruciating abdominal pain or other symptoms being triggered by stressful events (an exam, a speaking presentation, etc.)

-PS128 is able to raise serotonin and lower stress hormone levels [2][3], changes that could potentially benefit sufferers of IBS.
+Intestinal serotonin affects the motility of the gut and is a target for treatment in IBS.
+PS128 is able to raise serotonin in the brain as well as lower stress hormone levels [2] [3].
 Scientists in Taiwan conducted an experiment to test whether or not the psychobiotic is able to alleviate symptoms of this seemingly neurological disorder [4].

 Study on Rats with IBS-like Symptoms